Home

 Infinite-ISP, an open-source project, provides a versatile platform for processing raw images.
 In this tutorial we’ll discuss how you can become a valuable contributor to our project by suggesting new algorithms or tuning/ improving the existing ones.

 Before we dive in, make sure you have Infinite-ISP cloned and configured.
-You can find installation instructions here.
-Create a new branch using the following command.
+You can find the installation instructions here in our basics tutorial: Tutorial 1: Getting Started with Infinite-ISP.

-All modules are implemented as classes with some common class attributes and methods and can be found in the ./modules directory.
+All blocks are implemented as python classes with some common class attributes and methods and can be found in the ./modules

-Each module takes the raw image, sensor specifications and module parameters from the config file.
-All parameters are encapsulated within python dictionaries.
+Each ISP block takes the image, sensor specifications and ISP block parameters from the config file as input.
+All block specific parameters are encapsulated within python dictionaries.
 Some common class attributes and methods along with their brief description are as below:

 Common class attributes among different modules